-Built in 1943, by the Brunswick Marine Construction Company of Brunswick, Georgia (hull #102) as the Port Clinton for United States Maritime Commission.
+Built in 1943, by the Brunswick Marine Construction Company of Brunswick, Georgia (hull #102) as the Port Clinton for the United States Maritime Commission.

-In 1945, the tug was acquired by New Haven Transport (Dalzell Towing) where she was renamed as the Captain.
+In 1945, the tug was acquired by the Dalzell Towing and Transportation Company (New Haven Transport Company) of New York, New York.
+Where she was renamed as the Captain.

 In 1964, she was acquired by the Portsmouth Navigation Company of Portsmouth, New Hampshire.
 Where she as renamed as the New Castle.

-In 1982, the tug was acquired by Winslow Marine of Southport, Maine.
+In 1982, the tug was acquired by Winslow Marine Incorporated of Southport, Maine.
 Where she was renamed as the Eliot Winslow.

-She is a single screw tug rated at 2,500 horsepower.
+She is a single screw tug, rated at 2,500 horsepower.